 What medical expenses can I deduct?

-You can deduct medical expenses that you have paid for yourself, your spouse and your dependants.
+You can deduct medical expenses that you have paid for yourself, your spouse, and your dependants.
 Those are amounts paid to a licensed health practitioner for medical or dental services.
-For more specific information, please consult IT-519R2 (federal) and IN-130 (Québec).
+For more specific information, consult the list of eligible medical expenses you can claim federally and provincially.

 Is there a period of time that the expenses have to fall into?

 The expenses must have been paid during a period of 12 months ending in the tax year for which you are filing the return.
 If you have already claimed them in a previous year, or if you have been reimbursed for them, you cannot claim them again.
 So if your child needs braces, it is better if all the treatment can be paid for during a 12-month period instead of a few years.

 I hear some medical expenses are often overlooked.
 Can you give me some examples?

 - The premiums you paid to a private medical insurance plan, including your employer group plan.
 The amount will be shown on your last pay stub of the tax year and also appears in box 85 of your T4, as well as box J of your Relevé 1 These amounts can be claimed on your federal AND Québec tax returns.
 Do not include disability insurance premiums.

 - Your contributions to the Québec Prescription Drug Insurance Plan.